mrdudusiowski/Angular-with-AdminLTE3/README.md

-# CPMAAngular
+# AdminLTE3 with Angular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.
+This project is starter pack to use AdminLTE3 with Angular.
+I need this for project.
+I didn't found this version examples so now you can use this.
+Give me star or just fork this project!

 ## Development server